-At sea level, water boils at 212°F. All recipes are developed using sea level as the criteria for processing times.
+At sea level, water boils at 212° F. All recipes are developed using sea level as the criteria for processing times.
 At higher altitudes water boils at a lower temperature.
-If you are at an altitude higher than 1000', adjust the processing times following any specific instructions provided with the recipe.
-If instructions are not provided, consult a reliable source, such as the National Center for Home Preservation website.
-The altitude chart (left) provides sample guidelines for adjusting processing times based on altitude.
+If you are at an altitude higher than 1000', adjust the processing times using the chart below if no specific times are given in the recipe.